Wherein the Dúnedain Are Made Better, Stronger, Faster, and Are Gifted With Huge Tracts o’ Land…and It Just Might Not Be Enough

 It was raised by Ossë out of the depths of the Great Water, and it was established by Aulë and enriched by Yavanna; and the Eldar brought thither flowers and fountains out of Tol Eressëa.
 That land the Valar called Andor, the Land of Gift; and the Star of Eärendil shone bright in the West as a token that all was made ready, and as a guide over the sea; and Men marvelled to see that silver flame in the paths of the sun.

 It’s really some amazing real estate, this gigantic chunk of the deep sea floor that’s been yanked up and repurposed, furnished with a fruitful, verdant landscape.
-It’s like Little Valinor but catered specifically for Men, a marvelous island on the Great Sea with the best views all around—much smaller, but minus the whole “deathless shores” thing.
+It’s like Little Valinor but catered specifically for Men, a marvelous island on the Great Sea with the best views all around—quite a lot smaller and minus the whole “deathless shores” thing.
 This is the place commonly called Númenor, which the Elves call Númenórë and the Men themselves call Anadûnê (of the West”).
 Or Westernesse in their own language, Adûnaic.

-That’s a word all readers of The Lord of the Rings will have come across often enough.
+And that’s a word all readers of The Lord of the Rings will have come across a few times.
 Gandalf refers to it when telling Frodo the history of the One Ring and how Sauron came to lose it, cut from his hand by Isildur of Westernesse.
 Tom Bombadil also gives the hobbits daggers of Westernesse make from the treasures of the barrow-wights, “long, leaf-shaped, and keen, of marvellous workmanship, damasked with serpent-forms in red and gold,” which later Aragorn refers to being “wound about with spells for the bane of Mordor.”
-One such dagger Merry even puts to good use against a certain “foul dwimmerlaik.”
+One such dagger upstages the rest when Merry sticks it into the back of the knee of a certain “foul dwimmerlaik.”
 And those daggers weren’t even made in Númenor but in after-days by Men of Númenor.